-At Cleveland Clinic Abu Dhabi, the Thoracic Surgery Program provides diagnosis and treatment for the entire spectrum of diseases affecting the chest.
+At Cleveland Clinic Abu Dhabi, the General Thoracic Surgery program provides diagnosis and treatment for the entire spectrum of diseases affecting the chest.
 These include pulmonary, mediastinal, pleural and chest wall diseases, and can be linked to other diseases, such as cancers or infections.

 For diagnosis and treatment, the thoracic surgery team applies the latest techniques and technologies.
 The aim is to perform surgery using minimally invasive techniques as much as possible, to reduce surgical trauma, and to improve the patient’s recovery period.

-The Thoracic Surgery Program treats a wide range of thoracic diseases , including tumors, diseases affecting the thyroid glands or lymph nodes, and the sweat glands, as well as deformities of the chest wall.
+The General Thoracic Surgery program treats a wide range of thoracic diseases including; tumors, diseases affecting the thyroid glands or lymph nodes, sweat glands, as well as deformities of the chest wall.

 Depending on the disease, treatments include interventions within (mediastinum), around the lungs, on the chest wall, and around the trachea – the part of the lower respiratory tract that brings air into the lungs.